A technology stack could include languages like Java or Go. For networks, it can include hardware components like routers and switches.

 - A hardware diagram which depicts connections on your network

-You can upload this information to your asset, as described in the section on Asset Documentation.
+You can upload this information to your asset, as described in the section on Attachments.

 We can help users test their cloud configurations by service.
 In general, cloud services correspond to what may be installed on internal servers.
 But you also need to specify cloud components for the Technology Stack.